Jodey Arrington

 Arrington was a member of George W. Bush's gubernatorial and presidential administrations.
 He was named appointments manager for Governor Bush in 1996.
 In 2000, he was appointed Special Assistant to the President and Associate Director of Presidential Personnel.
 In December 2001, Donald E. Powell, the 18th chairman of the Federal Deposit Insurance Corporation, hired Arrington as the agency's chief of staff.

 Arrington later served as deputy federal coordinator for the Office of the Federal Coordinator for Gulf Coast Rebuilding.
-In 2006, he left the coastal rebuilding office to return to his alma mater, Texas Tech University, as its system chief of staff and later as vice chancellor for research and commercialization.
+In 2006, he left the coastal rebuilding office to return to his alma mater, Texas Tech University, as its system chief of staff and later vice chancellor for research and commercialization.
 Until his election to Congress, Arrington was the president of Scott Laboratories in Lubbock.

+As a member of Congress, Arrington sponsored the One Big Beautiful Bill Act during the 119th Congress, which he introduced May 20, 2025, and was signed into law July 4, 2025.

+On November 11, 2025, Arrington announced that he would not seek re-election in 2026.

 Early life and education

 Arrington, the son of Gene and Betty Arrington, was reared in Plainview.
 His father played basketball at Texas Tech, having lettered in 1958, 1959, and 1960 under coach Polk Robison.
 In high school, Arrington was a multi-sport athlete and a state-ranked tennis player.

 After graduating from Plainview High School, Arrington attended Texas Tech, where he was a member of the Phi Delta Theta men's fraternity.
-He also walked on to the football team under Spike Dykes.
+He also "walked on to" the football team under Spike Dykes.
 He graduated in 1994 with a Bachelor of Arts in political science but remained at Texas Tech to pursue a Master of Public Administration degree, which he completed in 1997.
 In 2004, he earned a Certificate of International Business Management from the McDonough School of Business at Georgetown University.

 White House

-After Bush's election as president in 2000, Arrington was asked to join the White House staff as Special Assistant to the President and Associate Director of Presidential Personnel, where he served under Clay Johnson III.
+After Bush was elected president in 2000, Arrington joined the White House as Special Assistant to the President and Associate Director of Presidential Personnel, where he served under Clay Johnson III.
 For the next year, Arrington briefed and made recommendations to the President, Vice President Dick Cheney, and Chief of Staff Andy Card.
 During his time in the Office of Presidential Personnel, he managed an executive search team that helped the office fill more than 5,000 executive-level, board, and commission positions.
-He specialized in appointments relating to energy, the environment, and natural resources.
+He specialized in energy, the environment, and natural resources appointments.